London theatre closure 1642

 In 1660, after the English Restoration brought King Charles II to effective power in England, the theatrical ban was lifted.
 Under a new licensing system, two London theatres with royal patents were opened: the King's Company and the Duke's Company.
+This interregnum substantially changed the practice of theatre in Britain; post-1660 plays bore a noticeably different character to their pre-1642 counterparts.
+For example, actresses were permitted on stage, which was considered scandalous in the previous era.